OsmosysSoftware/osmo-x/apps/api/docs/production-setup.md

 - **Docker:** 26.1.2, build 211e74b
 - **Docker Compose:** v2.1.1

-These prerequisites are essential for deploying and running OsmoX in a environment.
+These prerequisites are essential for deploying and running OsmoX in an environment.

 Make sure Redis and MariaDB server are up and running.